newjersey/navigator.business.nj.gov/web/display-content/contextual-information/business-plan.md

 ### Business Plan Outline and Description

+The structure of a business plan may vary depending on your business and needs, but it often incorporates the sections below.

 **Executive Summary**
 The executive summary is the first (and sometimes only) part of your business plan that people will read.
 The executive summary should provide information about your business and incorporate the highlights of the below sections.
 Ultimately, you want to leave the readers with a strong understanding of what your business is and why it will be successful.